quellabs/signal-hub/README.md

 # Canvas Smarty Template Engine

-A Smarty template engine integration for the Canvas PHP framework with automatic service discovery and dependency injection.
+A Smarty template engine integration for the Canvas PHP framework.

 ## Installation